How do I make an appointment with the Writing Center?

 FACT: The WC can help with every stage of writing, so we are well-equipped to work with you on organizing your paper, structuring paragraphs, expanding and developing ideas, encouraging you to write clearly and specifically, ensuring you are responding to your assignment, etc.

-MYTH: The WC sounds like a service meant only for traditional-age students.
+MYTH: The WC sounds like a service meant only for traditional-age students/native speakers.

-FACT: The WC is a welcoming, supportive, and professional space for ALL RU students.
-At the WC we work with students from all undergraduate and graduate programs and from all walks of life.
+FACT: The WC is a welcoming, supportive, and professional space for all Regis University students.
+At the WC, we work with students from all undergraduate and graduate programs, language backgrounds, and all walks of life.
 We enjoy the diversity our clientele bring.

 MYTH: I can drop my paper off at the Writing Center and return to pick it up.

-FACT: Because the Writing Center is not a proofreading or editing service, students cannot drop off their papers with consultants and return to pick them up later.
+FACT: Since the Writing Center is not a proofreading or editing service, students must work alongside writing coaches, and cannot drop off their papers with writing coaches and return to pick them up later.

 MYTH: I am a good writer, and I don’t need any outside feedback.